Preparing for technical interviews at FAANG companies takes time and effort given their difficult and challenging processes.

 Google Interview Questions

-If you want to ace interviews at the most competitive companies, place an emphasis on pattern recognition and building your problem-solve skill.
-This is the only way to solve problems that you have never seen before and the only way to fully explain your solutions.
+If you want to ace interviews at the most competitive companies, place emphasis on pattern recognition and building your problem-solving skills.
+This is the only way to solve problems that you have never seen before and the only way to fully explain your solutions during interviews

-That being said, here are some of the most common questions we see today:
+To understand interview question patterns, here are some of the most common questions asked at technical interviews

 - Demonstrate how to reverse a linked list.